isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 But(!), what we really want is to look at *all* pathways simultaneously.
 Then for any given pair of samples, we could rank the mutation overlap by pathway.
-To do that, instead of selecting a pathway in the first subtable... we build a table containing all pathways, and join on that furhter down in the query.
+To do that, instead of selecting a pathway in the first subtable... we build a table containing all pathways, and join on that further down in the query.

 Just note, this is a longer running query (takes about 2 minutes).